HandBrake GPU Acceleration: Boost Your Encoding Speed Now!

 1.Download and Install HandBrake: Visit the official HandBrake download page and install the software for your operating system (Windows, Mac OS, or Linux).

 2.Install libdvdcss: Download the third-party libdvdcss library and drag it into the HandBrake setup file directory.
-Skipping this step may result in errors when reading encrypted DVDs, as indicated in the preview window.

 H.264 (Intel QSV)